alex-belocki/bot_invest/README.md

 # bot_invest
 🏆 MILLIONER GAME — tool for making money.
-Users invite other users and receive affiliate rewards from all their deposits and withdrawals
+Users invite other users and receive affiliate rewards from all their deposits and withdrawals.

+One of the interesting projects I've done as a freelancer.

+## Main functions

+- mailing to all bot members
+- referral program
+- accepting payments via QIWI (qiwi api)
+- the ability to edit all messages and buttons of the bot from the admin panel
+- statistics

-Stack:
+### Stack:

 - sqlalchemy
 - celery